Women and the Economic Miracle: Reception

 Ehrentraut stated the book is "a valuable contribution" to its field.

 Ingrid Getreuer-Kargl and Sepp Linhart of the University of Vienna argued that the book's academic thesis had merit to be analyzed.
 The reviewers argued that, in regards to the author's goal to change perceptions of Japanese women in the workforce, the book would ultimately be inconsequential in changing said perceptions since it would be unlikely that a journalist would read and analyze an academic volume such as this book.

 Andrew Gordon of Duke University described the work as "empirically rich, theoretically driven".
 Gordon argued that in Brinton's analysis she "dismisses culture too blithely" and that her belief that the system will give women in Japan more employment avenues is "more hope than analysis."

 Alice Lam of the University of Kent called the work "a highly thought-provoking book".

-Lincoln praised the book for having "nuanced and credible ideas" with sufficient evidence supporting it, though he argued that the content would already be known to people with a high degree of familiarity with Japan.
+Lincoln praised the book for having "nuanced and credible ideas" with sufficient evidence supporting it.
+However, he argued that the content would already be known to people with a high degree of familiarity with Japan.